The University recognizes that circumstances may arise that require students

 process occurs before the start of the semester, the student is typically

-entitled to a refund of University charges.
+entitled to at least a partial refund of University charges.
+Visit

 - Dropping all classes after the semester begins: